 Clean out the Refrigerator and Pantry Regularly – The easiest time for me to clean out the refrigerator and pantry of expired food is right before I go grocery shopping.
 Since I do it regularly (twice a month) it only takes a few minutes each time.
 Make sure to get rid of those leftovers that were never eaten.
 Also if you have a place for everything you will quickly know when you’re out of something or it’s running low.

 Sort Mail Immediately – Get rid of the junk mail before you even enter your home, either throw it in the outside garbage or the recycle bin.
-Have bills, receipts, and other paper sent to you electronically instead of through the mail then you never have to deal with it.
+Have bills, receipts, and other paper sent to you electronically instead of through the mail then you never have to deal with mail clutter.

 Children’s School Papers – I don’t know about your kids but mine thought I was suppose to keep every piece of paper they ever made a mark on.
 Yeah, that didn’t happen, but I did include them in the decision of what to keep.
 We have a little binder where a few special papers from each year are kept, mostly awards and special acknowledgements.
-I would also rotate their artwork in frames and take pictures of big or bulky projects.
+I would also rotate their artwork in frames or on clipboards and take pictures of big or bulky projects.

 Clothing – Check clothing for wear and tear, lose buttons, holes, stains, and either fix or get rid of it.
-Also check to see if the clothing is too big or small.
+Also check to see if the clothing is too big or too small.
 A perfect time to check your family’s clothing is while you’re folding it.
 Donate or trash the clothes that you are no longer able to wear.
 I know you’ve all heard this before but if you haven’t worn an article of clothing in a year it is time to get rid of it, the exception being special event clothing.

 Leave Space – Every room and every area should have some empty space so things aren’t quickly cluttered again.
 20% is a good percentage to leave unused.
 Think of having extra space in every closet, drawer, cabinet, shelf, and room.
 It makes every area feel more open and clutter free.
 Plus if you do need to purchase something you actually have room for it.